-The packet error rate (PER) shall be less than 10% for a PSDU with the rate-dependent input levels listed in
+The PER shall be less than 10% for a PSDU with the rate-dependent input levels listed in

 Table 27-51 (Receiver minimum input level sensitivity(11ax)).
 The PSDU length shall be 2048 octets for

 BPSK modulation with DCM or 4096 octets for all other modulations.